13 Ways To Pack Your Bento Box With (Amazing) Food For Work

 Try it: Banana oatmeal pancakes

-Say no to sad desk lunches, and pack a lunch you’ll be looking forward to all morning.
+Say no to sad desk lunches, and pack a meal you’ll be looking forward to all morning.

 Try it: Superfood sandwich